Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And finally, the flashcards are basically visual depictions of this CrammerTime series.
 They involve the same general questions, but give you visuals by recalling the mnemonic graphics and show rules and bullet point lists.
 So that about covers the substantive content and review portion of Crushendo’s program.

 The other half of the equation is practice material.
 This is generally more straightforward.
-Crushendo gives you access to their question bank, which contains over 1,800 MBE problems that are directly licensed from the NCBE (the makers of the exam), as well as a couple hundred problems they designed in-house to fill in the gaps.
+Crushendo gives you access to their question bank, which contains over 1,800 MBE problems that are directly licensed from the NCBE (the makers of the exam), as well as around 60 problems they have designed in-house to fill in the gaps.
 You can work these problems in short quizzes or longer problem sets, and can narrow your focus by topic.

 Each problem is also accompanied by a text explanation, breaking down why each answer choice was right or wrong.
 The majority of these explanations are written by the NCBE and come with the problems, but some are also crafted by the Crushendo team.